israelroldan/extjs-reactor/packages/reactor-boilerplate/README.md

 # Ext JS Reactor Boilerplate

-A foundation for React apps that use Ext JS components.
+A foundation for React apps built with ExtReact components.

 ## Quick Start